php-build/php-build/README.md

 php-build is a utility for building versions of PHP to use them side by side with each other.
 The overall structure is loosly borrowed from Sam Stephenson's [ruby-build].

-*Do you like php-build?
-You can buy me a beer by [Gittipp-ing].
-Consider also Gittipp-ing one of the awesome [contributors].*

 ## Overview

 * [Installation](#installation)